 AVAnnotate Glossary

 Annotation: Annotations are user-created and correspond to a point of time or a range of time in the audio or video.
-Annotations contain information about the media that might include a transcript; captions; information about features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises, like fans or car horns; or conceptual notes or themes among a wide range of possible topics.
-Annotations are optionally associated with tags, which allows for searching and indexing annotations across a project.
+Annotations contain information about the media.
+This information might include the words people say (the transcript or captions); descriptions of historical and cultural contexts or about what is happening on the media; information about features of the media, like shot sequence, volume, or lighting; notes about the quality of the media; or conceptual notes or themes among a wide range of possible topics.

 Annotation Set: Annotation sets refer to multiple sets of annotations that can be associated with a given media.
-Media that might refer to multiple annotation could include one annotation set in English and one annotation set in Spanish or different annotation sets for transcripts and caption annotations.
+Examples could include one annotation set in English and one annotation set in Spanish or different annotation sets for transcripts and caption annotations.
+Collaborators can also upload different annotation sets for each collaborator.
 Tags and tag groups can be associated with particular annotation sets, and annotation sets can be filtered separately on the published site.

 Index: The index is a set of auto-generated pages that organizes and visualizes tag groups and tags across the project, allowing users to search, filter, and compare annotations, tags, and tag groups.